Fishbowl Discussion:

 • RAR AI’s Customized Activity Selection

-The Fishbowl Group Activity is recommended by YMetaconnect’s R-A-R AI tool based on the topic, learner readiness, content type, and skill focus.
+The Fish Bowl Group Activity is recommended by YMetaconnect’s R-A-R AI tool based on the topic, learner readiness, content type, and skill focus.
 This ensures students receive tasks aligned with their learning goals.

 • Structured Preparation